-4. Trim any excess yarn and turn the bootie inside out.
+4. Then, trim any excess yarn and turn the bootie inside out.
 This step turns the stockinette side out and the extra rows will form the rolled cuff of these baby booties.

 See how easy it is to knit something beautiful?
 These booties are actually ones I made as part of a gift set for my cousin and her new baby.
 It’s become a tradition for me to give these gift sets to my closest friends and family whenever they have a new addition to the family, so sharing this pattern is something special.
 I love creating these gifts sets, and I’ve written a post about what I include in them.
 So, be sure to check them out for more ideas!

 If you liked this post, please share it and subscribe for more like this!
 Just fill out the form below this post and you’ll receive weekly newsletters with the newest posts from The Blue Elephants.
-You’ll also get access to the subscriber-only resource library full of extra content like helpful guides and printable PDFs of my patterns!
+You’ll also get access to the subscriber-only resource library full of extra content like helpful guides and printables!

 Thanks for reading!
 Tell me in the comments below what’s your favorite thing to make for babies 🙂